inspec/inspec/docs/dev/filtertable-usage.md

 ### A `where` method you can call with a block, referencing some fields

 You can also call the `where` method with a block.
 The block is executed row-wise.
-If it returns truthy, the row is included in the results.
-Additionally, within the block each field declared with the `add` configuration method is available as a data accessor.
+If it returns truthy, the row is included in the results. register_custom_propertyitionally, within the block each field declared with the `register_custom_property` configuration method is available as a data accessor.

 ```ruby